Best Samsung Smart TV apps

 3. Hulu (US-only)

-In September last year Hulu finally introduced a completely ad-free subscription tier, bringing the service into line with competitors Netflix and Amazon Prime.
+When Hulu finally updated its subscription tiers in 2017, it brought the service into line with competitors Netflix and Amazon Prime.
 It had previously offered two tiers, a free service supported by ads and a limited pool of content, and a paid service which offers an expanded selection (on which ads are still present).

 4. iPlayer (UK-only)